On the enumeration of Tarski fixed points: Fixed points on relational lattices

+\subparagraph*{Query complexity.} On the relational lattices, the results obtained in \Cref{section:hardness} translate to the bounds listed in \Cref{table:latticeenumeration:lowerbounds_oracle}.
+By comparing these with the worst-case runtime bounds in \Cref{table:latticeenumeration:algorithmruntime} that are achieved by \Cref{alg:nincisotoneenumeration2,alg:backtracksearch}, we see that lower and upper bounds for increasing and decreasing isotone maps are close, only the exponential bounds showing a small discrepancy at first glance.
+However, there is still a subtle gap between the lower and upper bounds even if they appear to be the same: While the lower bounds count queries to $f$, the upper bounds are expressed in terms of querying limits $f^*$ of map $f$, computation of which might require another $h(L, {\preceq})$ queries to $f$ in turn.
+This means there remains a gap of a factor up to $n$ for equivalences and $n^2$ for quasiorders and binary relations.

+\subparagraph*{NP-hardness.} To investigate the NP-hardness of the fixed point problem, we consider it in the \emph{polynomial map setting}, in which the analysis is restricted to succinctly represented maps.
+A map $f$ is \emph{succinctly represented} if $f$'s memory representation has size polynomial in $n$ and $f(x)$ is computable in polynomial time for each input~$x$.
+Note that a solving algorithm is not constrained to only querying function values, but can potentially choose to access and analyze the representation of $f$ as well.

+Deciding the existence of two fixed points on the relational lattices can be done in polynomial time using the algorithm described in the proof of \Cref{proposition:2fixedpoint_oracle}.
+However, we show below that the problem is sometimes NP-hard for three or more fixed points, namely in those cases in which \Cref{table:latticeenumeration:algorithmruntime,table:latticeenumeration:lowerbounds_oracle} list exponential bounds in terms of runtime of the enumeration algorithms and query complexity.
+These NP-hardness results proven below are summarized in \Cref{table:latticeenumeration:hardness}.
+Observe that the NP-hardness results imply as well that the extension problem underlying flashlight search cannot be solved in polynomial time for decreasing isotone maps on the lattices of quasiorders and equivalences unless $\mathrm{P} = \mathrm{NP}$.

+The following hardness proofs adapt the proof strategy from \Cref{section:hardness}: They select a suitable antichain in the underlying lattice and construct an isotone map that places additional fixed points on this antichain if and only if an instance of the 3SAT problem is satisfiable.

-\begin{theorem} $k$-\textsc{FIXEDPOINTS}$(\mathcal R, \mathcal F_{\text{iso}})$ is NP-complete for $k \geq 3$. \end{theorem} \begin{proof} To show NP-hardness, we reduce \textsc{3SAT} to $3$-\textsc{FIXEDPOINTS}$(\mathcal R, \mathcal F_{\text{iso}})$; a reduction for more than three fixed points can be obtained by artificially introducing $k-3$ additional trivial fixed points in the constructed map close to the minimum fixed point $\bot$.
+\begin{theorem} Deciding the existence of $k$ fixed points of an (arbitrary) isotone map is NP-complete on the lattice of binary relations for $k \geq 3$. \end{theorem}

+\begin{proof} We reduce \textsc{3SAT} to the three-fixed point problem on the lattice of binary relations; a reduction for more than three fixed points can be obtained by artificially introducing $k-3$ additional trivial fixed points in the constructed map close to the lattice minimum $\bot$.

 Suppose we are given a formula $B$ with $m\geq1$ variables.
 We choose a base set $A$ of size $n$ such that $n^2 \geq 2m$.
 Let $i_1, \dots, i_{n^2}$ be all possible pairs of elements on $A$.
-We define a polynomial-time computable map $f \in F_{\text{iso}}(\mathcal R)$ by mapping a binary relation $R \in \mathcal R$ as follows:
+We define a polynomial-time computable map $f: \mathcal R \to \mathcal R$ by mapping a binary relation $R \in \mathcal R$ as follows:

 \begin{enumerate} \item If $\{i_{2m+1}, \dots, i_{n^2}\} \cap R \neq \emptyset$, then map $R$ to $\top$. \item Otherwise, if $i_{\ell} \in R$ and $i_{\ell+m} \in R$ for some $\ell \in \{1, \dots, m\}$, then map $R$ to $\top$. \item Otherwise, if $i_{\ell} \notin R$ and $i_{\ell+m} \notin R$ for some $\ell \in \{1, \dots, m\}$, then map $R$ to $\bot$. \item Otherwise, if $I=(i_1 \in R, \dots, i_m \in R)$ is a satisfying assignment of formula $B$, then map $R$ to $R$, else map $R$ to $\bot$. \end{enumerate} It is easy to verify that $f$ is isotone, can be succinctly represented (since $B$ has at most $n^3$ distinct clauses) and has the trivial fixed points $\bot$ and $\top$.
 We now show that $f$ has at least three fixed points if and only if formula $B$ is satisfiable.